 [responsive_video type=’youtube’ hide_related=’0′ hide_logo=’0′ hide_controls=’0′ hide_title=’0′ hide_fullscreen=’0′ autoplay=’0′]https://www.youtube.com/watch?v=k2nAIVk27HM[/responsive_video]

 The Leica Trinovid 8×42 can be considered the baby brother of the Ultravid, the flagship of the Leica range of binoculars.
 At roughly half the price, surprisingly there is no visible difference between the image quality of the Trinovid vs Ultravid.

 Leica is well-known for cameras of the highest quality, so they know a thing or two about optics and images.
-This shines through with the Trinovid, and the clarity, colour saturation, resolution and brightness is exception for a binocular under 1000 dollars.
+This shines through with the Trinovid, and the clarity, color saturation, resolution and brightness is an exception for a binocular under 1000 dollars.

 #1) Nikon 7295 Monarch ATB 10X42

 For many years Nikon has been well known for their quality optics.
 Will their 7925 Monarch ATB deliver the same quality?

 Let’s find out if these binoculars offered at a reasonable price of around $300 can live up to the Nikon name.

 These roof prism style binoculars provide precise clear images.
 These quality images are a result of Nikon’s pursuit of excellence.
 They have a devoted team of technicians researching new advances in the optics industry.
 The Monarch ATB includes cutting edge features like the:

 - Dielectric high-reflective multi-layer prism coating.
 This increases light reflectivity far beyond what a metallic coating can offer.
 This coating provides almost the same brightness as perceived by a human eye.
 This makes for a clear high contrast images.

 - Close Focus Distance.
 This works great for identifying birds and butterflies on your feeder in the backyard.